 Our company's founder started his firm back when New York City had those piers and docks spiking out from all over Manhattan Island.
 We were a freight forwarder, meaning we processed all of the documentation required for commodities being shipped out of the United States to buyers located in countries around the globe.
 And our company was located for decades on the 25th floor of another Art Deco tower at 21 West Street, literally wall-to-wall with the DAC.

-Although there were no more freighters plying their way past our building, we could watch cruise ships along the Hudson, including the elegant Queen Elizabeth II - or QE2 for short - whenever she graced New York.
-Even our firm's founder - who after decades with that view, barely ever glanced out of our windows anymore - would come out of his office and stand with the rest of us as we'd silently watch the QE2 glide past.
+Although there were no more freighters plying their way past our building, we'd see cruise ships along the river, including the elegant Queen Elizabeth II - or QE2 for short - whenever she graced New York.
+Even our firm's founder - who after decades with that view, barely ever glanced out our windows anymore - would come out of his office and stand with the rest of us as we'd silently watch the QE2 glide past.
 She was a distinctive ship, and we all recognized her, lithe and stately, just like one might expect from a fairy tale form of royalty.

-My first personal conversation with our company's founder took place during my first week there.
+My most memorable conversation with our company's founder took place during my first week there.
 He hosted the firm's two other executives and me for lunch at the DAC.
 I'd already learned that since he was partially retired, he spent most of his time at Long Island's various country clubs.

 It's all about priorities, right?